node-red/node-red.github.io/docs/hardware/raspberrypi.md

 There are some extra hardware specific nodes (e.g. for the Pibrella, PiFace and LEDBorg plug on modules, Neopixel leds, temperature sensors, etc) available via the **[flows library](http://flows.nodered.org/)**.
-For example the Pibrella node can be installed as follows
+For example the alternative PiGPIOd node that allows remote access and is able to drive servos can be installed as follows

     cd ~/.node-red
-    npm install node-red-node-pibrella
+    npm install node-red-node-pi-gpiod

 You then need to stop and restart Node-RED to load the new nodes, and then refresh the flow editor page in the browser.